Accepted Student Checklist

 Learn more about preparing for your visa interview.

-Visa Tip: If your visa gets denied, don’t give up and try again!
+Visa Tip: If your visa gets denied, don’t give up!
+Try again!
 Many of our students have been able to secure their visa after their first attempt.

 Students currently in the USA